MatsuMizu/SQL-like-database-project/README.md

+# SQL-like database project

-This repository is my project on creating a database that can be manipulated using SQL-like coomands.
+This repository is my project on creating a database that can be manipulated with using SQL-like commands.
 The main goal was to study AVL-trees and other structures, practice working with lines and realize, how much effort was put in SQL creation.

 PROJECT DESCRIPTION AND USAGE: